Michigan Water Quality at a Glance

 Statewide Compliance and Testing

-• Overall Compliance: Most of Michigan’s public water systems meet federal Safe Drinking Water Act standards, though the state leads the nation in PFAS contamination with over 300 documented contamination sites and potentially 11,300 total sites where PFAS has been used historically.
+- Overall Compliance: Most of Michigan’s public water systems meet federal Safe Drinking Water Act standards, though the state faces significant PFAS contamination challenges with over 300 documented contamination sites identified by MPART, with investigations ongoing at thousands of additional locations where PFAS use is suspected.

-• PFAS Monitoring Leadership: Michigan became the first state to test all public drinking water supplies for PFAS and established its own drinking water standards in 2020, serving as a national model for comprehensive “forever chemical” monitoring and regulation.
+- PFAS Monitoring Leadership: Michigan became the first state to test all public drinking water supplies for PFAS and established its own drinking water standards in August 2020, serving as a national model for comprehensive “forever chemical” monitoring and regulation ahead of federal EPA standards.

 Major Water Sources and Challenges

-• Great Lakes Water Authority: Serves approximately 3.9 million customers across 126 municipalities in southeast Michigan, with comprehensive PFAS testing showing non-detect levels in treated drinking water from the Great Lakes system.
+- Great Lakes Water Authority: Serves approximately 3.9 million customers across 126 municipalities in southeast Michigan, with comprehensive PFAS testing showing non-detect levels in treated drinking water from the Great Lakes system, representing nearly 40% of Michigan’s population.

-• Private Well Contamination: Up to 1.4 million private well users may be receiving water from PFAS-tainted aquifers, with over 165,000 private wells in the Detroit metro area alone requiring individual testing and potential treatment.
+- Private Well Contamination: Up to 3.2 million Michiganders may be receiving water from PFAS-tainted aquifers according to federal studies, with over 165,000 private wells in the Detroit metro area alone requiring individual testing and potential treatment for PFAS contamination.

-• Aging Infrastructure: Most of Michigan’s community water supply systems are over 50 years old, with a significant portion approaching 100 years of service life, requiring comprehensive modernization and replacement programs.
+- Aging Infrastructure: Most of Michigan’s community water supply systems are over 50 years old, with a significant portion approaching 100 years of service life, requiring comprehensive modernization and replacement programs with an estimated annual funding gap of $860 million to $1.1 billion.

 PFAS Contamination Response

-• Comprehensive Site Inventory: The Michigan PFAS Action Response Team (MPART) has identified 300 confirmed contamination sites with investigations ongoing at thousands of additional locations where PFAS use is suspected from industrial, military, and commercial activities.
+- Comprehensive Site Inventory: The Michigan PFAS Action Response Team (MPART) has identified over 300 confirmed contamination sites with investigations ongoing at thousands of additional locations where PFAS use is suspected from industrial, military, and commercial activities including automotive manufacturing, military bases, airports, and paper mills.

-• Federal Standards Impact: New EPA drinking water standards for PFOA and PFOS (4 parts per trillion) will require compliance by 2029, though recent federal policy changes under the Trump administration have created uncertainty about enforcement timelines and scope.
+- Federal Standards Impact: New EPA drinking water standards for PFOA and PFOS (4 parts per trillion) were scheduled to require compliance by 2029, though recent federal policy changes under the Trump administration in 2025 have created uncertainty about enforcement timelines and scope for these forever chemical regulations.

-• Treatment Technology Deployment: Water utilities are implementing advanced treatment technologies including activated carbon filtration and reverse osmosis systems, with state programs providing technical and financial assistance for smaller systems.
+- Treatment Technology Deployment: Water utilities are implementing advanced treatment technologies including activated carbon filtration and reverse osmosis systems, with state programs providing technical and financial assistance for smaller systems to meet PFAS treatment requirements.

 Lead Service Line Replacement

-• Inventory Requirements: All water suppliers were required to complete service line material inventories by October 2024 to identify lead service lines, with residents receiving notification within 30 days if their home has a lead service line.
+- Inventory Requirements: All water suppliers were required to complete service line material inventories by October 2024 to identify lead service lines, with residents receiving notification within 30 days if their home has a lead service line under Michigan’s enhanced Lead and Copper Rule requirements.

-• Stricter Standards: Michigan’s lead action level will decrease from 15 ppb to 12 ppb on January 1, 2025, with enhanced sampling protocols showing significant reductions in lead exceedances from 13% in 2019 to 3% in 2023.
+- Stricter Standards: Michigan’s lead action level decreased from 15 ppb to 12 ppb on January 1, 2025, with enhanced sampling protocols including fifth-liter testing showing significant reductions in lead exceedances from 13% in 2019 to 3% in 2023, demonstrating the effectiveness of stricter regulations.

-• Replacement Programs: Dedicated funding streams provide grants and low-interest loans for lead service line replacement, with cities like Eastpointe already replacing over 800 lead service lines as part of comprehensive infrastructure modernization efforts.
+- Replacement Programs: Dedicated funding streams provide grants and low-interest loans for lead service line replacement, with cities like Flint achieving 98% completion of residential lead service line replacements and comprehensive infrastructure modernization efforts funded through state and federal partnerships.

 Looking Forward: 2025-2030

-Michigan’s water quality landscape continues evolving as utilities prepare for federal PFAS regulations and lead service line replacement mandates taking effect through 2029.
+Michigan’s water quality landscape continues evolving as utilities prepare for potential changes to federal PFAS regulations and ongoing lead service line replacement mandates.
 The state’s leadership in PFAS monitoring and regulation, combined with substantial infrastructure investments, positions Michigan as a national model for addressing emerging water quality challenges.
 However, successful implementation will require continued collaboration between state regulators, water utilities, and communities to ensure that all Michiganders have access to safe, affordable drinking water while addressing the legacy of industrial contamination, aging infrastructure, and the unique challenges of protecting the Great Lakes system that serves as a global freshwater resource.

 Recommendations for Michigan Residents